acmac/contracts/docs/ContinuousOrganisation.md

 Once the CO is deployed it enters the Locked state.
 No contribution can happen in this state.
 The only function that can be called during this phase is `unlockOrganisation`.

 #### unlockOrganisation
-`unlockOrganisation(uint256 _unlockAmount, uint256 _initialMglSupply)` is the function used to unlock the CO for investment.
-It can only be called once and has two parameters - how much initial funds the admin is contributing to the organization (`_unlockAmount`) and how much MGL he is going to receive back for this contribution.
+`unlockOrganisation(uint256 organiserUSDContribution, uint256 organiserMGLReward)` is the function used to unlock the CO for investment.
+It can only be called once and has two parameters - how much initial funds the admin is contributing to the organization (`organiserUSDContribution`) and how much MGL he is going to receive back for this contribution (`organiserMGLReward`).
 These two parameters are crucial as their ratio defines the buy slope used in the calculations for the next investments.

 Once the unlockOrganisation function is successfully executed the CO goes into the `LIVE` state.